Jtrinh3/CS-428---Project-3---Preserve-Your-Kingdom/docs/index.md

 ---

 ## Potential Improvements Planned
-With the timespan we had, we felt we finish a rough skeleton of how the game will be, but we didn't get to implement everything to consider it a complete game as there's a lot of thing left to be implemented.
+With the timespan we had, we felt we finish a rough skeleton of how the game will be, but we didn't get to implement everything to consider it a complete game as there's a lot of thing room for improvements.
 Some of the things we wanted to add are listed below.

 * A homerun bat from *Super Smash Bros.* or a gravity hammer from *Halo* equivalent.
 This would send the enemy flying on contact.
 * Other planets that the user can fly their kingdom to to colonise.